huginn/huginn/doc/manual/installation.md

 **Enjoy!**

-You can use `sudo start huginn` and `sudo stop huginn` to start and stop Huginn.
+You can use `cd /home/huginn/huginn && sudo rake production:start` and `cd /home/huginn/huginn && sudo rake production:stop` to start and stop Huginn.

+Be sure to read the section about how to [update](./update.md) your Huginn installation as well!
+You can also use [Capistrano](./capistrano.md) to keep your installation up to date.

 ## Advanced Setup Tips